DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 1 - Security and Risk Management.md

         * ensures that all relevant factors are considered and that decisions are made in the best interest of the entire enterprise
       * **Dynamic Governance System**
         * nature of IT is dynamic, requires agile governance
-        * encourages organizations to continously assess and adapt their governance practices to keep pace with tech advancements and changing business process needs
+        * encourages organizations to continuously assess and adapt their governance practices to keep pace with tech advancements and changing business process needs
         * flexible and responsive to change
       * **Tailored To Enterprise Needs**
         * highlights the importance of tailoring governance practices to the unique needs of each enterprise
         * not one-size-fits-all
         * encourages enterprises to customize their governance practices to suit their individual requirements
         * ensures effective, efficient, and aligned strategic objectives
-      * **Separating Governance from Management**
+      * **Separating Governance from Management (Governance Distinct from Management)**
         * emphasizes the need to establish clear roles and responsibilities between governance and management functions
         * distinct yet interdependent activities
         * clear separation is necessary for effective decision-making and accountability